ThomasDuvinage/UTBM_TZ20/README.md

    * Using your keyboard arrows and Tab key, navigate to **Interfacing Options** and then **I2C**, then confirm
    * Repeat the same operation for **SPI** interface

-1. Run install.sh from the new folder with sudo privileges (you must type your password, by default its *raspberry*) :
+6. Run install.sh from the new folder with sudo privileges (you must type your password, by default its *raspberry*) :
 ```
 cd /home/pi/UTBM_TZ20/
+sudo chmod +x install.sh
 sudo ./install.sh
 ```
-6. Check that *scripts/main.py* has *-rwxrwxrwx* permissions :
+7. Check that *scripts/main.py* has *-rwxrwxrwx* permissions :
 ```
 ls -l /home/pi/UTBM_TZ20/scripts/main.py
 ```